Frequently Asked Questions

 Meeting in an outdoor setting is peaceful, energizing, and allows for more spaciousness and free expression.
 A natural setting provides ample materials and metaphor for expression and growth.

-This walk is not intended for exercise purposes (we will not walk so hard that we cannot talk easily), but for therapeutic purposes - using nature as a co-therapist.
-We will take breaks and/or choose a spot to sit and talk.
+This walk is not intended for exercise purposes (we will not walk so hard that we cannot talk easily), but for therapeutic purposes.
+Just 20 minutes outside has been shown to reduce cortisol levels.

 • As of fall 2024, I do not have an dedicated indoor office space.
 I plan to rent one in the future, but for now I am keeping my costs low as I grow my private practice.